-The Company evaluated the accounting for payout annuities and determined that the contract did not contain significant mortality risk, and therefore, was more appropriately classified as a deposit-type contract rather than policyholder reserves.
-As a result, approximately \$1.5 billion of policyholders' reserves were reclassified to liabilities for deposit-type contracts in June 2018.
-There were no corresponding differences in valuation, and as a result, there were no impact to surplus or net income as a result of this reclassification.
+The Company evaluated the accounting for payout annuities and determined that certain contracts did not contain mortality risk, and therefore, should have been classified as a deposit-type contract rather than policyholder reserves.
+As a result, approximately \$1.3 billion classified as policyholders' reserves as of December 31, 2017 were classified as liabilities for deposit-type contracts in 2018.
+Additionally, the related impacts within the Company's Statements of Operations and the Statements of Cash Flows reflect this classification.
+There were no corresponding differences in valuation, and as a result, there were no impacts to surplus or net income.